ESG Approach

 The EPORA screen will also exclude all companies that have substantive operations in higher risk geographies (defined as those that rank in the bottom 30% of Transparency International’s Corruption Perceptions Index).
 This is defined as a company having >15% of their net profit after tax (or an equivalent disclosed measure) generated in these areas.
 Typically, it will be zero.

-• The Net Zero Asset Manager Initiative.
+• Net Zero Asset Management Initiative

 • Investor Alliance for Human Rights